chriz2600/DreamcastHDMI/Documents/WiFi_Connectivity.md

-# WiFi connectivity of DCHDMI and the GDROM/ODE
+# WiFi connectivity of DCHDMI and the GDEMU

 ### TL;DR